Austrians enjoy final day before impending lockdown

 4 of17 A couple stops in front of a shop window in Vienna, Austria, Saturday, Nov.
 20, 2021.
 The Austrian government announced a nationwide lockdown that will start Monday and comes as average daily deaths have tripled in recent weeks and hospitals in heavily hit states have warned that intensive care units are reaching capacity.
 Vadim Ghirda/AP Show More Show Less

-5 of17 A woman walks by a gift shop at a Christmas market in Vienna, Austria, Saturday, Nov.
+5 of17 CORRECTS DATE - Anti-lockdown protesters hold torches and banners in Vienna, Austria, Saturday, Nov.
 20, 2021.
-The Austrian government announced a nationwide lockdown that will start Monday and comes as average daily deaths have tripled in recent weeks and hospitals in heavily hit states have warned that intensive care units are reaching capacity.
+Tens of thousands of protesters, many from far-right groups, marched through the Austrian capital after the government announced a nationwide lockdown beginning Monday to contain skyrocketing coronavirus infections.
 Vadim Ghirda/AP Show More Show Less 6 of17

-7 of17 CORRECTS DATE - Anti-lockdown protesters hold torches and banners in Vienna, Austria, Saturday, Nov.
+8 of17 People walk on a street decorated with Christmas lights in Vienna, Austria, Saturday, Nov.
 20, 2021.
-Tens of thousands of protesters, many from far-right groups, marched through the Austrian capital after the government announced a nationwide lockdown beginning Monday to contain skyrocketing coronavirus infections.
-Vadim Ghirda/AP Show More Show Less

-10 of17 People walk on a street decorated with Christmas lights in Vienna, Austria, Saturday, Nov.
-20, 2021.
 The Austrian government announced a nationwide lockdown that will start Monday and comes as average daily deaths have tripled in recent weeks and hospitals in heavily hit states have warned that intensive care units are reaching capacity.
-Vadim Ghirda/AP Show More Show Less
+Vadim Ghirda/AP Show More Show Less 9 of17

-13 of17 Anti-lockdown protesters hold torches and banners in Vienna, Austria, Saturday, Nov.
+11 of17 Anti-lockdown protesters hold torches and banners in Vienna, Austria, Saturday, Nov.
 20, 2021.
 Tens of thousands of protesters, many from far-right groups, marched through the Austrian capital after the government announced a nationwide lockdown beginning Monday to contain skyrocketing coronavirus infections.
 Banner reads "Where right becomes wrong, resistance becomes a duty."
+Vadim Ghirda/AP Show More Show Less 12 of17

+13 of17 A vendor presents merchandise at a Christmas market in Vienna, Austria, Saturday, Nov.
+20, 2021.
+The Austrian government announced a nationwide lockdown that will start Monday and comes as average daily deaths have tripled in recent weeks and hospitals in heavily hit states have warned that intensive care units are reaching capacity.
 Vadim Ghirda/AP Show More Show Less

 17 of17